gitter-badger/centos7_simple_kickstart/README.md

 <li>For custom applications, clearly define:<br />
 where the application should be installed. <i>i.e. /opt/application_name/{etc,bin,sbin,var}</i><br />
 where the application logs should reside. <i>i.e. /data/application_name/logs</i><br />
+or better, <b>use docker!</b> to keep the OS pristine and easy to patch.<br />
-what permissions are required for the application to run and for <b>the right folks</b> to view logs without sudo.</li>
+and what permissions are required for the application to run and for <b>the right folks</b> to view logs without sudo.</li>
 <li>Aside from the Ansible account, avoid SSH key trusts when you can.
 Proper automation is derrived from codified instructions that occur in the data-center, not from a laptop.</li>
 </ul>
 </p>